Healing in James 5:7-20

 There are two situations discussed in this passage, the summoning by a person who is sick of the elders of the church who then anoint them with oil and pray, and the mutual confession of sin and praying for one another.
 Anointing with oil was both a medicinal activity and a symbol of God’s activity and grace – but it was not that which made the difference.
 What is efficacious is what the NIV translates the “prayer offered in faith” (5:15), or more literally, the prayer of faith.

 Elijah is given as an example of what it means to pray the prayer of faith, in other words to ask God to give to us according to his will.
-Elijah’s prayer was granted to him not because he was special – in fact we are told that he was a man just like us – but because he prayed in line with God’s will, with what God had said he was going to do.
+Elijah’s prayer was granted to him not because he was special – in fact we are told that he was a man just like us – but because he prayed in line with God’s will, in line with what God had said he was going to do.
 (If you need convincing of this, read carefully 1 Kings 18:1, 42-45 – Elijah only prays for rain at the end of the chapter because the Lord tells him at the beginning that that is what he is going to do).
 Elijah did not pray presumptuously, but humbly and from what he knew of God’s will.
 That is the prayer of faith and it is that which is powerful and effective (cf 5:16b) – in fact it is quite unstoppable.

 The prayer of faith is to pray to God “thy will be done”.
 And it has to be said that it is not always God’s will to heal in this life or to remove suffering.
 Many of us here have asked for God to heal or relieve suffering, but he hasn’t.
 Paul asked for the thorn in his flesh to be removed, but it wasn’t.
 Jesus prayed in the Garden of Gethsemane for the cup to be taken from him, but only if it was God’s will – but it was not.
 “Prayer,” said Robert Law, “is not getting man’s will done in heaven.
 It’s getting God’s will done on earth.”
 And that is ultimately what is best: many Christians can testify along with Jean Ingelow that ‘I have lived to thanks God that not all my prayers have been answered’.